Connect with others who understand.

 Over-the-Counter Products

-Along with any prescription topical agents you might be using, there are many over-the-counter cleansers, shampoos, and moisturizing products that are safe to use with psoriasis.
+Along with any prescription topical agents you might be using, many OTC cleansers, shampoos, and moisturizing products are safe to use as home remedies for psoriasis.

-The National Psoriasis Foundation has a directory of products that contain ingredients like coal tar, salicylic acid, and ceramides, which are known to help reduce itch and aid in the removal of scales.
+The National Psoriasis Foundation has a directory of products that contain ingredients like coal tar, salicylic acid, and ceramides, which are known to ease itching and help remove scales.
 The directory also features laundry products to help you avoid detergents that may leave irritants on clothing or towels.

 Skin Care Routine

 But for some MyPsoriasisTeam members, a topical skin care routine brings comfort.
-“A long moisturizing and gentle exfoliation routine is a good start to my day,” a member explained.
-Another member described part of their routine.
-“Using in-shower cream is really good.
-I save time doing my skin routine, and it makes me happy and looks great!
-No more itch!” they said.
+“A long, moisturizing and gentle exfoliation routine is a good start to my day,” a member explained.

 Other Treatments

-Prescription or over-the-counter topicals aren’t your only option for managing psoriasis symptoms like itching.
+Prescription or OTC topicals aren’t your only option for managing psoriasis symptoms like itching.
 Psoriasis treatment has advanced significantly in recent decades with drug therapies like biologics.
-Biologics act on specific cells or proteins in the immune system that cause inflammation.
-Biologics are generally used in cases of psoriasis that aren't controlled with topical medications.
-Talk to your doctor about alternative treatments if topicals are not relieving your itching.
+Biologics are treatments made from living cells.
+They work by targeting specific cells or proteins in the immune system that cause inflammation.

 The urge to scratch can be hard to control.
 Scratching can make the condition worse and trigger the itch-scratch cycle, which can further damage skin.
-Scratching may feel good, but when you stop, your urge to scratch will be even greater.
+Scratching psoriasis feels good, but when you stop, your urge to scratch will be even greater.
 It is crucial to break this cycle.
-Keep nails short and rounded, in case of unconscious scratching.
-Work on developing habits that reduce itch without scratching the skin.
+Keep nails short and rounded, in case you scratch without realizing it.
+Work on developing habits that ease the itch without scratching the skin.

 Many MyPsoriasisTeam members talk about their struggles with scratching.
 “My elbows are driving me mad today.
 Itch, itch, scratch, scratch, bleeding, 😢” one member lamented.

 • Take short showers or baths.
-Avoid hot water, which causes skin dryness.
+Avoid hot water, which dries out the skin.
+Use lukewarm water instead.

 • Use gentle cleansers on your skin.